kermitt2/entity-fishing/doc/overview.rst

 One of the backbone of the activities of scientists regarding technical and scientific information at large is the identification and resolution of specialist entities.
 This could be the identification of scientific terms, of nomenclature-based expressions such as chemical formula, of quantity expressions, etc. It is considered that between 30 to 80% of the content of a technical or scientific document is written in specialist language `(Ahmad, 1996) <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.50.7956&rep=rep1&type=pdf>`_.
 Researchers in Digital Humanities and in Social Sciences are often first of all interested in the identification and resolution of so-called named entities, e.g. person names, places, events, dates, organisation, etc. Entities can be known in advance and present in generalist or specialized knowledge bases.
 They can also be created based on open nomenclatures and vocabularies and impossible to enumerate in advance.

-The (N)ERD services try to automate this recognition and disambiguisation task in a generic manner, avoiding as much as possible restrictions of domains and limitations to particular usages.
+The *entity-fishing* services try to automate this recognition and disambiguisation task in a generic manner, avoiding as much as possible restrictions of domains and limitations to particular usages.

 Tasks
 *****

-(N)ERD performs the following tasks:
+*entity-fishing* performs the following tasks:

 * entity recognition and disambiguation against Wikidata and Wikipedia in a raw text, partially-annotated text segment,
 .. image:: images/screen2.png